SEI-R-6-21/django-react-jwt/README.md

 ## Introduction

-We are going to use our tunr django app that we got working with [django-rest-framework](https://git.generalassemb.ly/seir-1018/django-rest-framework).
+We are going to use our tunr django app that we built up in our previous lessons.

 ## Checklist: